This blog post was updated on February 6, 2020.

 While Mardi Gras may be called the biggest free party in the world, it isn’t always cheap.
+After you’ve purchased your flights to New Orleans, you’re going to want to save as much money as you can to pay for those hurricane drinks and all that Mardi Gras paraphernalia.
 One of the quickest ways to blow your budget is by trying to get around using cabs and car services.
 Trust us, everyone is going to be trying to grab a cab at the same time you are.
-Instead, use public transit to get around (a visiTOUR card comes in at just $5 per day and gives you unlimited rides on all buses and streetcars).
+Instead, use public transit to get around (a 5-day Jazzy Pass card comes in at just $15 and gives you unlimited rides on all buses and streetcars).
 Or better yet, walk.
 New Orleans is the perfect city for a stroll, and Mardi Gras guarantees you’ll never run out of astounding sights.

 Snack on the Go

 You’re going to want to try out the local New Orleans dining experience, but you don’t want to spend all your money chowing down.
 Restaurants often hike up their prices during this time of year, leaving your belly full but your wallet considerably lighter.
 The solution?
 Dine as you go; there are countless food stands throughout New Orleans offering a variety of delicacies for you to sample.
 Plus, eating outdoors gives you a bird’s eye view of the seemingly endless parades and all the gorgeous costumes.
 You can also hit up one of the amazing delis to treat yourself to a muffaletta or a po’boy (specialty sandwiches of New Orleans) and assemble your very own Mardi Gras picnic at a fraction of the cost of a pricey restaurant meal.

 Check for Cancellations